caicloud/cyclone/docs/developer-guide.md

 ./tests/run-unit-test.sh
 ```

 And Our travis CI jobs would also run these, so you could also check out the build log to get the test result in travis.
-In the future we would run these tests in cyclone.
+In the future we would run these tests by cyclone.

 ### End-to-end Testing